 Agencies must include as small and attractive assets all items in the commodity class code major group 10XX - Weapons, Firearms, Signal Guns, and Accessories.
-Otherwise, agencies have discretion in setting their definition of small and attractive assets.
-However, absent a risk assessment and development of written policies for identifying and controlling small and attractive assets, agencies must include, at a minimum, the following assets with unit costs of \$300 or more as small and attractive:
+Otherwise, agencies have discretion in setting their definition of small and attractive assets except as noted in this section.
+However, absent a risk assessment and development of written policies for identifying and controlling small and attractive assets, agencies must include, at a minimum, the following assets with unit costs of \$300 or more: